-If you wish to include a comment inside the parentheses of a citation, it will need to be separated by a semicolon (Univ. of Chicago Press 2003, 16.111).
+If you wish to include a comment inside the parentheses of a citation, it will need to be separated by a semicolon (University of Chicago Press 2010, 15.23).
 If you have a postnote, then you can manually provide the punctuation and comment in that field, e.g., (Stendhal 1925, 4; the unrevised trans.).
-Without a postnote, you'll need a separate Misc or CustomC entry containing just the text of the comment in the title field, entrysubtype classical, and options skipbib.
-An \autocites command calling both the main text and the comment will do the trick, e.g., (Univ. of Chicago Press 2003; no longer the current edition).
+Without a postnote, you now have two choices.
+You can enable the new postnotepunct package option, which allows you simply to type \autocite[; the unrevised trans.] {stendhal:parma} (Stendhal 1925; the unrevised trans.), or you can continue to use a separate Misc or CustomC entry containing just the text of the comment in the title field, entrysubtype classical, and options skipbib.
+An \autocites command calling both the main text and the comment will then do the trick, e.g., (University of Chicago Press 2010; the most recent edition).